+A total of seven waiver motions under the PAYGO rule have been made in relation to the six points of order.
+Two waiver motions were successful, while five were rejected.
 Two separate waiver motions were made relating to the point of order raised against H.R.
 3167 (103rd Congress).
 As indicated in Table 1, the first waiver was rejected on a 59-38 vote on October 26, 1993.
 The next day, however, the Senate agreed to a motion to reconsider the vote on this waiver motion by voice vote.
-The Senate, subsequently, approved the waiver motion by a 61-39 vote and the point of order against H.R.
+The Senate, subsequently, approved the waiver motion by a 61-39 vote, and the point of order against H.R.
 3167 fell.

-Like any other Senate rule, the Senate PAYGO rule is not self-enforcing.
+Like any other Senate rule, the Senate's PAYGO rule is not self-enforcing.
 A Senator must raise a point of order under the rule in order to prevent the consideration of legislation that violates the rule.
-During the period that the rule has been in effect, the Senate has at times considered legislation significantly increasing direct spending or decreasing revenues without interference from the Senate PAYGO rule, either because a point of order was not raised or, following the change in the FY2002 budget resolution, because the legislation fit within the available on-budget surpluses.
-In the past 2 years especially, such legislation has incurred sizeable balances on the statutory PAYGO scorecard, but PAYGO sequesters have been averted by directed scoring.10
+During the period the rule has been in effect, the Senate has at times considered legislation significantly increasing direct spending or decreasing revenues without interference from the Senate's PAYGO rule, either because a point of order was not raised or, following the change in the FY2002 budget resolution, because the legislation fit within the available on-budget surpluses.
+In the past 2 years especially, such legislation has incurred sizeable